akaLittleGrass/date-format-conversion/README.md

 # date-format-conversion
-Just a javascript function you can use to do some date format conversion
+A javascript function,you can use it to do some date format conversion

 ## Basic usage
 ```bash